 The BBVA Online Checking Account is most recommended for anyone looking for banks that don’t use ChexSystems.
 BBVA utilizes EWS to screen customers.
 The BBVA Online Checking account is available in ALL STATES (except Alaska & Hawaii).
-Customers enjoy free checking, mobile deposits, online banking, bill pay, check writing, and a Visa debit card that can be customized with your own photography.
+Customers enjoy free checking, mobile deposits, online banking, bill pay, check writing, and a Visa debit card.

 - Open with $25.

 - No ATM fees nationwide at 64,000 BBVA USA and participating non-bank ATMs.

 - Automatic rebate of ATM fee charged by other banks.

 - Deposit cash and checks at Allpoint® Network ATMs.